-Welcome to CS 1380!
-This project is a self-contained introduction to many of the concepts that you'll be using frequently in the CS 1380.
+Welcome to CSCI 1380!
+This project is a self-contained introduction to many of the concepts that you'll be using frequently.
 You'll be implementing a real distributed system while getting some practice using concurrency control mechanisms in Go.
 Before you dive into this project, make sure you've signed and turned in the collaboration policy and that you've read the coding guidelines that we've posted on the website.